Fuldkornsbrød (Whole Wheat Bread)

 • Oil a loaf pan (or line with parchment paper if you’re like us and your loaf pans are the opposite of non-stick).

 • To shape the sandwich loaf, dump the dough out on a clean surface.
-Using your hands, stretch it out into a rectangle, with a width equivalent to the size of your loaf pan.
+Using your hands, stretch it out into a rectangle, with a width equivalent to the length of your loaf pan.
+The length of the dough rectangle does not matter so much.

 • Start rolling from one end, keeping the roll very tight.